qgaye/replace-macos-icons/README.md

 And fill in the config file `replacement.json`, like `[app name]: [icons name in folder]`

-Finally, run `python replace.py` and everything become joyful
+Finally, run `python replace.py` and enjoy it